CW3E/MET-tools/README.md

 to be used in this workflow.
 The Python libraries can be alternatively [constructed as a conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) on a local system using the `MET-tools-py.yml`.
-This allows additional development of plotting and diagnostics and to add new libraries to the conda enviornment, where the `MET-tools-py.yml` file is to be frozen to the dependencies in the currently supported main branch.
+This allows additional development of plotting and diagnostics and to add new libraries to the MET-tools-py conda environment, where the `MET-tools-py.yml` file is to be frozen to the dependencies in the currently supported main branch.

 ## Running MET-tools Cylc templates
 Substeps of the workflow are templated for different use-cases illustrating analysis of WRF, MPAS and CW3E preprocessed global model outputs.
 Utilities for preprocessing WRF and MPAS for ingestion into MET are included in this repository.
 It is assumed that operational model data such as ECMWF, GFS, GEFS have already been preprocessed as in internally standardized CW3E data products.
+All workflows below are templated in the `cylc-src` directory and are installable from there.
+New workflows can be similarly constructed by defining a workflow name and configuration, and installing and running this.

 ### Generating Regional Landmasks for Verification
-In order to calculate relevant verification statistics, one should pre-generate a landmask for the region over which the verification is to take place.
-This region will be defined as a sub-domain of the ground truth grid.
+In order to calculate relevant verification statistics, one should pre-generate a landmask for the relevant region(s) over which forecast verification is to take place.
+Verification regions are defined as a subdomain of the ground truth grid.
 The following steps illustrate the process of generating landmasks.

 #### Creating User-Defined Verification Regions From Google Earth